Dual-use reviewer architecture brief

 04. Core Modules

 Four modules.
-One governed route to capital readiness.
+One governed route to investor and insurer readiness.

 Each module has explicit reads, functions, outputs and exclusions.